Jellyfishboy/trado/README.md

 ## Versioning

-Soca follows Semantic Versioning 2.0 as defined at
+Trado follows Semantic Versioning 2.0 as defined at
 <http://semver.org>.

 ##How to contribute